cbillowes/corporate-programmer-oxygen/content/posts/2016-05-04-bonding-with-testers/index.md

 date:   2016-05-04 23:56:55 +0200
 category: "tech"
 tags:
-    - relationships
+    - Relationships
-    - communication
+    - Communication
-    - productivity
+    - Productivity
 ---

 > Do you form relationships with testers?
 Teaming up with testers from the